New Guinea (PNG/West Papua) Birding Tours

 Following International Ornithological Congress (IOC) taxonomy, v10.2 (September 2020), the island of New Guinea is considered to have a bird list of 858 bird species, with a staggering 356 endemic birds (including several endemic families, some monotypic), and 33 globally threatened species.
 There are many stupendous birds in New Guinea, such as paradise kingfishers, kingfishers, pittas, fruit doves, honeyeaters, whistlers, parrots, jewel-babblers, bowerbirds, melampittas, satinbirds, ifrit, ploughbill, berryhunter, Australasian robins, and pitohuis.
 However, there is one family that stands head and shoulders above the rest, the birds-of-paradise.
 New Guinea is home to 39 of the world’s 43 species of birds-of-paradise, these are some of the best-looking, unique, and most highly sought-after birds on the planet and is definitely one of the main draws for world birders.

-This PNG birding tour searches for over half of the birds-of-paradise found in New Guinea.
+This Papua New Guinea birding tour searches for over half of the birds-of-paradise found in New Guinea.
 We will look for 20 species of bird-of-paradise, such as Blue Bird-of-paradise, King of Saxony Bird-of-paradise, Princess Stephanie’s Astrapia, Ribbon-tailed Astrapia, Queen Carola’s Parotia, Brown Sicklebill, Twelve-wired Bird-of-paradise, Raggiana Bird-of-paradise (the national bird of PNG), and numerous others.
 Additionally, we will seek Wattled Ploughbill, Blue-capped Ifrit, Mottled Berryhunter, Greater Melampitta, Loria’s Satinbird, Papuan Pitta, Sclater’s Crowned Pigeon, Flame Bowerbird, Shovel-billed Kookaburra, Brown-headed Paradise Kingfisher, Papuan Eagle, Blue Jewel-babbler, and many more.
 This is definitely a trip of a lifetime with more wonderful birds than you can imagine, or we can list here.
-See our PNG blog post here for more discussion of this great tour or click the link above to see the detailed itinerary.
+See our PNG blog post here for more discussion of this great birding tour or click the link above to see the detailed itinerary.

-This exiting, short, small-group, West Papua birding tour complements the above tour with a different and large set of birds-of-paradise (up to 15 species possible on this tour), with such dream birds as Wilson’s Bird-of-paradise, Red Bird-of-paradise (both endemic to the island of Waigeo – Wilson’s is considered one of the best-looking birds in the world by many people), King Bird-of-paradise, Black Sicklebill, Arfak Astrapia, Long-tailed Paradigalla, Crescent-caped Lophorina (formerly Superb Bird-of-paradise), Western Parotia, Trumpet Manucode, and Lesser Bird-of-paradise (along with many more).
-Other quality birds possible on this tour include Common Paradise Kingfisher, Red-breasted Paradise Kingfisher, Western Crowned Pigeon, Vogelkop Bowerbird, Masked Bowerbird, Arfak Catbird, Spotted Jewel-babbler, Lesser Melampitta, Pesquet’s (New Guinea Vulturine) Parrot, White-striped Forest Rail, Mottled Berryhunter, Papuan Pitta, Blue-black Kingfisher, and lots more!
+This exiting, short, small-group, West Papua birding tour complements the above Papua New Guinea birding tour with a different and large set of birds-of-paradise (up to 15 species possible on this tour), with such dream birds as Wilson’s Bird-of-paradise, Red Bird-of-paradise (both endemic to the island of Waigeo – Wilson’s is considered one of the best-looking birds in the world by many people), King Bird-of-paradise, Black Sicklebill, Arfak Astrapia, Long-tailed Paradigalla, Crescent-caped Lophorina (formerly Superb Bird-of-paradise), Western Parotia, Trumpet Manucode, and Lesser Bird-of-paradise (along with many more).
+Other quality birds possible on this West Papua birding tour include Common Paradise Kingfisher, Red-breasted Paradise Kingfisher, Western Crowned Pigeon, Vogelkop Bowerbird, Masked Bowerbird, Arfak Catbird, Spotted Jewel-babbler, Lesser Melampitta, Pesquet’s (New Guinea Vulturine) Parrot, White-striped Forest Rail, Mottled Berryhunter, Papuan Pitta, Blue-black Kingfisher, and lots more!
 Full details at the link above.